abhaydgarg/Notebook-Archived/src/rest-api/README.md

 - **4xx: Client Error** - This category of error status codes points the finger at clients.
 - **5xx: Server Error** - The server takes responsibility for these error status codes.

-## Use standard HTTP error code to inform client about error

-Always send already existed http error to client.
-For example, validation failed can be sent with status code Bad Request (400) and say during establishing DB connection or reading file.

-If any error occurred then you should never send error message to client that DB connection is failed.
-Just send http error 500 to client.
-And internally you can use watchdog that will log errors to DB or file for developer to check.

 ## JSON must be well-formed

 [Guidelines](https://abhaydgarg.github.io/Notebook/javascript/json/)